 Mondays, 10.30 a.m. to 12.30 p.m.

 The Apostolic Fathers are a group of early Christian writers who lived and wrote in the second half of the 1st century and the first half of the 2nd century.
 They are acknowledged as leaders in the early Church, but their writings were not included in the canon of the New Testament.
 They include Saint Clement of Rome, Saint Ignatius of Antioch, and Saint Polycarp of Smyrna.

-“Apostolic Fathers” has been used as a term to describe them since the 17th century, emphasising that these authors were thought of as the generation that had personal contact with the Apostles.
+The term “Apostolic Fathers” has been used since the 17th century, emphasising that these authors were thought of as the generation that had personal contact with the Apostles.
 They provide a link between the Apostles who knew Christ and the later generation of Christian apologists, defenders of Orthodox authority and developers of doctrine known as the Church Fathers.
 Their writings shed light on the emerging traditions and organisation of the infant Church, and provide first-hand accounts of the Early Church.